mu-semtech/mu-ruby-template/README.md

 ## Configuration
 The triple store used in the backend is linked to the login service container as `database`.

 The `MU_APPLICATION_GRAPH` environment variable specifies the graph in the triple store the microservice will work in.
+The graph name can be used in the service via `settings.graph`.

 ## Helper methods
 The template provides the user with several helper methods.